 What I’m seeing lately is people falling out of ranks.
 You know why?
 Because they’re not in this thing seeking to please the Lord and to love others.
 They’re looking for what they can get.
 They’re looking to be ministered to.
 They’re looking for what they can receive.
 There should be an expectation in the church that there’s a giving and a receiving, but if you come and you’re just coming to get, and you’re just coming to make friends, and you’re coming to be socially accepted, and you’re coming – and if people don’t dish out to you what you think you deserve, you’re going to be all offended, and you’re going to walk away.
 That’s so opposite to this.
 These people that were commended are the people in poverty, the people in extreme affliction, the people in extreme circumstances, that are seeking to do good.
 And you know what?
 They don’t need all the limelight.
 They don’t need all the applause.
 They don’t need all the attention.
 They don’t need to be the ones that are being catered to.
 They don’t need to have everybody’s arm around them, and have all the attention.
 That widow threw it in.
 And you know what?
 She didn’t know anybody was looking.
 And I’m certain she had no agenda to tell anybody.

 Brethren, be faithful.
-You may never have any fame, any attention in this world, but I guarantee you, if you will be faithful, you will one day hear, “Well done, good and faithful servant.”
-And just like Spurgeon talks about this seamstress just buried away in her hovel down at the end of some poverty stricken alley in the inner city of London in his day.
+You may never have any fame, any attention in this world, but I guarantee you, if you will be faithful, you will one day hear, “Well done, good and faithful servant” (Matthew 25:23).
+And just like Spurgeon talks about this seamstress just buried away in her hovel down at the end of some poverty-stricken alley in the inner city of London in his day.
 I’ll tell you what, when that welcome is made into glory, people just forgotten by this world and oftentimes people forgotten in human history.
 Most of us in this room, all of us in this room, are not going to have biographies written about us.
 I can say most – one of you guys might rise up and go to the mission field and become a famous missionary.
 I don’t rule that out.
 Remember these folks.
 Let the Macedonians, let the Philadelphians, the Smyrnans (if that’s how you say that), the woman with the alabaster, the widow with her mite.
 Remember these people.
 Let them be examples to you.
 Brethren, be faithful.
 Like I say, people are falling out of the ranks.
 People are giving up the race.
 People are becoming offended.
 The love of many will grow cold.
 That’s what it says.
 Where?
 Matthew 24?
-The love of many grow cold.
+The love of many will grow cold (Matthew 24:12).
 They fall out of ranks.
 People want what they can get.